-Remove breather (A) from raised end of cutterbar and add EXACT amount of lubricant specified.
+Remove access plug (A) from raised end of cutterbar and add the EXACT amount of lubricant specified.
 Refer to inside back cover of this manual for list of recommended fluids and lubricants.

 Do NOT overfill the cutterbar.
 Overfilling can cause overheating, damage, or failure of cutterbar components.